Runtime governance above control, below intelligence.

 Start with a conversation.

-Fifteen minutes.
+Thirty minutes.
 Architecture, not sales.
 On the regulatory surface you already know.